 Choosing to read Les Miserables by Victor Hugo is quite an undertaking.
-I will admit that this is the one book on this list that I haven’t got round to finishing myself – it’s just enormous!
+I will admit that this is the one book on this list that I haven’t managed to finish myself – it’s just enormous!

 I’m sure most people will already know the plot from watching either the musical or the film but here goes: our main character Jean Valjean is released from prison after 19 years, where he was imprisoned for stealing bread.

-He breaks parole and reinvents himself as a successful factory owner and mayor but Javert, a prison officer, relentless pursues him.
+He breaks parole and reinvents himself as a successful factory owner and mayor but Javert, a prison officer, relentlessly pursues him.

 This novel brings to light the blighted French political and judicial systems in the 19th century, the perennial fight between good and bad, and the desperate lives of those in the French underworld.

 There’s romance, drama, social criticism, emotion, history, revolt – the lot.
 If you’re committed to getting through this 1200+ page tome, you’ll be rewarded with some of the very best that French literature has to offer.